Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    audit trail of the past changes.

--  Task data can be collected by the project leader(s) at any point in time and exported out of the |SYSPRODUCTNAME| project thanks to the Project Data Export facility (see :ref:`project-data-export`).
+-  Task data can be collected by the project leader(s) at any point in time and exported out of the Tuleap project thanks to the Project Data Export facility (see :ref:`project-data-export`).
 This allows for an easy generation of progress reports or project re-planning.

 The User Story Template
 ````````````````````````

-|SYSPRODUCTNAME| makes it easy to implement the Scrum methodology, by
+Tuleap makes it easy to implement the Scrum methodology, by
 providing a User Story tracker to each project.
 You will find a
 comprehensive description of Scrum on
 `Wikipedia <http://en.wikipedia.org/wiki/Scrum_(development)>`_.